klkyamauchi/Haskell-Blog/P2-FunctionalAndImperativeProgramming.md

 Before taking this class, I had only heard of Haskell through a friend who happened to also be a computer science student.
 I didn't know what Haskell was, but I had heard of it.
 As computer science students, many of us are accustomed to hearing about C++, C#, Python, Java, etc. However, upon entering this class I didn't know what a functional vs. imperative programming language was and what the differences were between the two.

-## Functional vs. Imperative Programming
+## Functional and Imperative Programming
 According to [The Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/standard/linq/functional-vs-imperative-programming#:~:text=With%20an%20imperative%20approach%2C%20a,of%20functions%20to%20be%20executed.) functional programming...
 > "was explicitly created to support a pure functional approach to problem solving.
 Functional programming is a form of declarative programming... a functional approach involves composing the problem as a set of functions to be executed.
 You define carefully the input to each function, and what each function returns."
 >